arnebratt/AdminAid/doc/USAGE.md

 I do not recommend using this extension on live servers for more than a limited timespan.
 It does represent a potential security risk, even though in theory it should be secure.
 You are hereby warned.

-o License

-GNU General Public License v2.0

-This program is free software; you can redistribute it and/or modify it under the terms of version 2.0  of the GNU General Public License as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-o Requirements

-Tested on eZ Publish 4.1, 4.2 and 4.3, should work on most versions.

-o Installation

-Extract extension to the extension/adminaid/ directory.
-Activate the new extension by adding it in settings/override/site.ini.append.php like this:

-[ExtensionSettings]
-ActiveExtensions[]=adminaid

-Clear cache.

-Add access to the module/views for any users who need to use this functionality.

 o Using the AdminAid extension